MuteBard/LaserDefender/Notes/dev/DEV-02.md

 ## DEV-02, Movement & Time.deltaTime:
+#### Tags: [delta, time, input, framerate]

 We will be making our character move in multiple directions We will also be introducing Time.deltaTime to make our game framerate independent

 ### Manipulating Axis

-This is an alterative to getting Key Down stuff in scripts. insteadd we can do this:
+This is an alterative to getting Key Down stuff in scripts. instead we can do this:

 Edit > Project Settings > Input Manager